Effective Date: October 1, 2021

 - Income Information

 - Credit Information

 We do not knowingly collect personal information from individuals under 18.
 If you are under 18, do not use or provide any information on a Site or on or through any of its features.
-If we learn we have collected or received personal information from a person under 18 without verification of parental consent, we will delete that information.
-If you believe we might have any information from or about a person under 18, please contact us at email@example.com.
+If we learn we have collected or received personal information from a person under 18, we will close the account and delete all personal information relating to that account.
+If you believe we might have any information from or about a person under 18, please contact us at firstname.lastname@example.org.

 Creditly collects information about your computer or mobile device to improve and evaluate your use of our Site and our services.
 We may gather data such as your browser type, operating system, loading or exiting of web pages, and the Internet Protocol (IP) address of your computer or device.

 1.1.3.
 Cookie Information

 Creditly uses “cookies” and similar tools to track your use of the Site when you use our services.
 We collect information such as the types of service used, and number of users we receive daily.
 Our web servers automatically log information about your computer or mobile device, but we do not use this information to identify you personally.